Joris Ivens: Early work

-Ivens met Ernest Hemingway and Ludwig Renn during the Spanish Civil War in 1936.
+Ivens met Ernest Hemingway and Ludwig Renn during the Spanish Civil War.

 U.S. and World War II

 From 1936 to 1945, Ivens was based in the United States.
-For Pare Lorentz's U.S. Film Service, in the year 1940, he made a documentary film on rural electrification called Power and the Land.
-It focused on a family, the Parkinsons, who ran a business providing milk for their community.
-The film showed the problem in the lack of electricity and the way the problem was fixed.
+For Pare Lorentz's U.S. Film Service, in the year 1940, he made the documentary film Power and the Land, on rural electrification and Franklin Roosevelt's electrification program.
+It focuses on a family, the Parkinsons, who run a business providing milk for their community.
+The film highlights the differences in their lifestyle before and after the advent of electricity.

 Ivens was, however, better known for his anti-fascist and other propaganda films, including the feature-length documentary The Spanish Earth (1937).
-This film was made for the Spanish Republican cause, co-written with Ernest Hemingway, with music by Marc Blitzstein and Virgil Thomson.
+This film was made for the Spanish Republican cause, co-written with Hemingway, with music by Marc Blitzstein and Virgil Thomson.
 Jean Renoir did the French narration for the film and Hemingway did the English version (after Orson Welles' version had sounded too theatrical).
 This film was financed by Archibald MacLeish, Fredric March, Florence Eldridge, Lillian Hellman, Luise Rainer, Dudley Nichols, Franchot Tone, and other Hollywood movie stars, moguls, and writers who composed a group known as the Contemporary Historians.
 The Spanish Earth was shown at the White House on 8 July 1937 after Ivens, Hemingway, and Martha Gellhorn had had dinner with President Franklin D. Roosevelt, Eleanor Roosevelt, and Harry Hopkins.
-The Roosevelts loved the film but said that it needed more propaganda.
+According to Hemingway, the Roosevelts were "very moved" by the film, but said that "we should put more propaganda in it".
 The film showed how the Republicans tried to hold on to freedoms which were threatened by the Falangists, and their attempts to reclaim farmland which had been neglected for decades by absentee landlords.
 Ivens produced the film for less than $10,000.
 This documentary was considered his masterpiece.